Neuschwanstein Castle

 Visiting Neuschwanstein from Munich

-• Booking a guided tour is the easiest way to visit the magical Castle.
-For 45 (US$ 49) you can enjoy return transport from Munich's city center and a knowledgeable English-speaking guide: Neuschwanstein Castle Day Trip by Train.
-Alternatively, for 69 (US$ 75.10) you can combine this with a visit to another of the Mad King's Castles: Linderhof Palace.
-Take a look at our Excursion to Neuschwanstein Castle and Linderhof Palace here.
+- Booking a guided tour is the easiest way to visit the magical Castle.
+You can enjoy return transport from Munich's city center and a knowledgeable English-speaking guide at this Neuschwanstein Castle Day Trip.

 Schedule